 Breathalyzer Refusal Information

-Most people do not know their rights or responsibilities when it comes to a DUI stop.
-Additionally, there are uncertain as to the penalties regarding a finding of guilt for a DUI versus a breathalyzer refusal.
-The first thing you need to understand is that when driving in Pennsylvania you are bound by Pennsylvania's "implied consent" law.
-This means that if you are lawfully arrested for a DUI by an officer who had probable cause to believe you were in fact driving under the influence, you are required to submit to a blood alcohol test - which in most instances will be via breathalyzer.
+Most people are unaware of their rights or responsibilities when it comes to a DUI stop.
+Furthermore, they are uncertain as to the penalties regarding a guilty finding for a DUI versus a Breathalyzer Refusal.
+The first thing you need to understand is that when driving in Pennsylvania you are bound by Pennsylvania’s “implied consent” law.
+What this means is that if you are lawfully arrested for a DUI by an officer who had probable cause to believe you were in fact driving under the influence, you are required to submit to a blood alcohol test – which in most instances will be via breathalyzer.

 What Happens When I Refuse a Breathalyzer Test?

-The penalties for refusal very much mirror DUI, a legislative attempt to persuade citizens to submit to a blood alcohol test as they will usually be in no worse shape than if they do submit and are found guilty after the fact.
+The penalties for refusal very much mirror DUI.
+This is a legislative attempt to persuade citizens to submit to a blood alcohol test, as they will usually be in no worse shape than if they do submit, and are found guilty after the fact.

 This content was written on behalf of Greg Prosmushkin.